simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 #### Sound Effects

 Let's try some reverberation.
-Reverb is an effect that mimics the way real world sound is reflected of objects and surfaces in the environment.
+Reverb is an effect that mimics the way real world sound is reflected off objects and surfaces in the environment.

 We need a global variable for our first audio effect, we're going to make a reverb: